By Scott Sturkol

 Located in the heart of the upper Midwest, Fort McCoy is the only U.S. Army installation in Wisconsin.

-The installation has provided support and facilities for the field and classroom training of more than 100,000 military personnel from all services each year since 1984.
+The installation has provided support and facilities for the field and classroom training of more than 100,000 military personnel from all services nearly every year since 1984.